Positivity and representations of surface groups: Triples, Tripods and metrics

-Let $h$ be the element of $\ms C$ corresponding to the unipotent associated to the preferred $\sld$ --- see Proposition~\ref{pro:conf-circ}.
-Let $\ms K_h$ be the stabilizer of $h$ in $\ms L^\circ=\mathsf{L}^\circ_\Theta$.
+Let $h$ be the element of $\ms C$ corresponding to the unipotent associated to the preferred $\sld$ --- see the proof of Proposition~\ref{pro:pref-circle}.
+Let $\ms K_h$ be the stabilizer of $h$ in $\ms L^{\circ}_{\Theta}$.
 Since the stabilizer of a positive triple is compact, it follows that $\ms K_h$~is compact.